Mobile Apps

 Performance Considerations for Business Apps

 Mobile app performance for business use cases differs from consumer app optimisation.
 The priorities are: reliable data loading on variable connections, smooth list scrolling for large datasets, and minimal battery drain during background sync.
+Performance is a user experience concern first and a technical one second.
+A field worker waiting three seconds for a list to render while standing in a warehouse is three seconds of lost patience.

 Render performance